This site has limited support for your browser. We recommend switching to Edge, Chrome, Brave, Safari, or Firefox.

 "I took the initial shot while shooting for the band Why Patterns - a very new noise rock/experimental band from London.
 Their particular brand of noise really jammed with my penchant for glitch art, so it really made sense for me to combine the two."

-by Alecks 'themilkape' Ayling
+'TURN THAT NOISE DOWN' by Vivi 'themilkape' Ayling

 2020